The Later Years (6-18)

 Money skills seem to be waning in the collective knowledge of our community, and one of the reasons for this is because of the way in which we use money and show our kids how we use it.
 Years ago, before the popularity of credit and debit cards, you would receive your pay in cash and pay for stuff the same way.
-Growing up I remember seeing cash changing hands when Mum did the shopping.
-Nowadays, kids witness their parents taking things off the supermarket shelves, putting them into a trolley and briefly swiping or tapping a small piece of plastic at the checkout.
+Growing up, I remember seeing cash changing hands when Mum did the shopping.
+Nowadays, kids witness their parents taking things off the supermarket shelves, putting them into a trolley and briefly tapping a small piece of plastic at the checkout.
 They see nothing change hands and also don’t see the amount of money in a wallet getting smaller (or the pile of debt get larger).
 It’s the way we do things.

 I recall Paul Clitheroe, who you reckon would have kids who themselves are financial savants, say that his kids had no concept of the link between work and money.
 When he asked one of them where money came from, they replied “The ATM.”
 If my kids ever say something like that I’ll belt them.

 Give your primary school age child money for the canteen or tuck shop (if their school still has one) so they understand how far $5 goes.
 It’s best to limit this to once a fortnight or once a month so that your child views it as a treat, rather than something they expect all the time.

 For lunch in primary school I would almost always have sandwiches (yeah, not much has changed!) but about four times a year we must’ve run out of bread at home, and I was given some small change for a pie from the school canteen.
 Back then you could get a pie and sauce for under $1.

 I remember a kid in my class from a large family who were as poor as you could be.
 There were about six children in this family and from memory he never wore the full school uniform.
 Their car was a beaten up old station wagon that didn’t look roadworthy and I’m sure couldn’t legally fit them all in.